African animals are legendary. Lions wandering a dusty savannah. Elephants marching to distant waterholes. Rhinos with proudly defiant horns.

-There are certain mangabeys that have only been discovered in the last 50 years.
-These African animals are mostly native to the Congo Basin and there are many different species.
+There are certain mangabeys that people have spotted in the last 50 years.
+These African animals are mostly native to the Congo Basin, and there are many different species.

 Macaques are similar, best experienced on walking safaris through some of Africa’s forested parks, especially those in East Africa.

 Heard but rarely seen, the bushbaby is the smallest primate species.
 These African animals have a piercing cry that is often heard echoing through the trees.
 These are taciturn and nocturnal animals that you will probably only ever see at night.

 Africa’s birdlife is staggeringly diverse.
 Most estimates put the total number of species at 2500, representing more than 100 different bird families.

 Many of these are endemic.
 Take South Africa as an example.
 Over 10% of the planet’s entire bird species live in this single country, from ostriches to yellow-collared lovebirds and crowned eagles to penguins at Boulders Beach.

 Explore Africa, and there is an endless variety of bird shapes, sizes, colors, and styles.